MicrosoftDocs/mesh-docs/mesh/mesh-app/resources/troubleshooting.md

 *Model exceeds the recommended size of {0} MB.*

-Shown when a loaded model file is too large. {0} is the file size limit.
+This message is shown when a model file is too large. {0} is the file size limit.

 ### Content_Error_Load

 *Failed to load model, do you want to retry?*

-Shown when a model fails to load.
+This message is shown when a model fails to load.

 ## Remote Rendering (ARR)